 Meeting with an attorney is a big step, and it’s easy to get overwhelmed.
 Here are some tips on getting the most out of your first consultation with a legal representative.

-1. Find a Suitable Attorney
+1. Find a Suitable Civil Defense Attorney in California

 There are many kinds of attorneys, but not all of them will be suitable for your specific court case.
 If you’re dealing with a civil case, you need a lawyer with experience in civil law.